Bhumika3005/Personalized-Learning-Recommendation-System/README.md

 ## 1.1 Background

 Online learning platforms such as Udemy, Coursera, and edX provide learners with access to a massive number of educational resources.
-However, learners often struggle to identify suitable learning materials due to generalized recommendation systems that lack personalization and contextual understanding.
+However, learners often struggle to identify suitable learning materials due to generalized recommendation systems that lack personalization and contextual understanding. **[Paper 1][Paper 3]**

-Recent advancements in Artificial Intelligence (AI), Natural Language Processing (NLP), and Large Language Models (LLMs) have enabled the development of intelligent educational recommendation systems capable of understanding learner queries semantically.
+Recent advancements in Artificial Intelligence (AI), Natural Language Processing (NLP), and Large Language Models (LLMs) have enabled the development of intelligent educational recommendation systems capable of understanding learner queries semantically. **[Paper 1][Paper 2]**

 ---